InitialH14/LeetCode/README.md

 # LeetCode

-This is my answer for LeetCode Challenges
+This is my solution for LeetCode Challenges